 I made this Pallet Wine Storage Rack as a birthday gift for my father.
 It was constructed from two pallets and took under four hours to complete.
 The best part is that it didn’t cost a thing, but it’ll be priceless to my dad!
 This was one of my first pallet projects, and I’m very pleased with how it turned out.

 How I made this Pallet Wine Storage Rack:

 Here’s a quick list of the tools you’d need – A miter saw, drill, sander, router, and a level workbench to build it on.
 Miscellaneous consumables were just screws to mount it all together!

 First, I cut the lengths of pallet boards for the three shelves.
 I did the cuts all at once to make them consistent and to keep the project as square/level as possible.
 Next, I assembled the frames for the shelves using simple butt-joints.
 I checked for square with a tape measure by measuring diagonally from corner to corner and adjusting as necessary.
 You can use a corner square as well.
 When all three shelf frames were complete, I started on the outer cabinet.
 Again, I used more butt-joints but added supporting squares of wood on the interior corners.
 I created feet by using parts of pallet blocks.
-Then I added a back support at the bottom edge of the cabinet.
+Then I added a back support to the bottom edge of the cabinet.